 This season starts Christmas decorating.
 Norwegians get together in their families and communities to have Christmas workshops to make cards, cakes and decorations.
 It is also typical for Norwegian homes to have Advent calendars or Christmas calendars to count down the days to Christmas.
 These are filled with presents and goodies.

 Advent also starts the Christmas concert season.
 In every city, practically every choir, band and classical music group have their annual Christmas performances in churches and halls throughout the city.

 In each city a huge Christmas tree stands tall in the centre square.
 Usually on the first Sunday of Advent, the township gathers together for the Lighting of the Christmas Tree celebration.
 When the tree is lit the people hold hands and dance around the Christmas tree singing carols.
 Julenisse (Santa claus) makes an appearance and hands out gifts to the children – normally chocolates and clementines.

 Throughout Christmas carolers may sing to the townsfolk and children in school groups often dance around the town’s Christmas tree and enjoy boller and warm chocolate milk.
 The tree stays up until the 13th January – the official end of the Norwegian Christmas season.

 St Lucia Day

 Lucia Dagen is celebrated on the 13th December every year in schools around Norway.
 A girl (or now a boy too) is chosen to represent St Lucia and wears a wreath of candles around her head (electric lights – for fire safety).
-As the children sing the St Lucia hymn, the girl leads a precession of children through the classrooms handing out treats – special Lussekatter (Lucia sweet bread/boller).
+As the children sing the St Lucia hymn, the girl leads the precession of children through the classrooms handing out treats – special Lussekatter (Lucia sweet bread/boller).